 Helps you get fit: Mash a parsley root and boil it for 8-10 minutes in 1 cup of water (decoction).
 Drink this beverage daily, 10 minutes before each meal.
 It will lower your appetite, regulate your digestion and eliminate excess water.

-Get stronger bones: Eating root parsley salad five times a week will provide a solid dose of calcium but will also increase the secretion of estrogen hormones which are responsible for calcium assimilation into the bones.
-Root parsley also contains iron and vitamin C that significantly improves iron absorption.
+Get stronger bones: Eating root parsley salad five times a week will provide a solid dose of calcium and increase the secretion of estrogen hormones, which are responsible for calcium assimilation into the bones.
+Root parsley also contains iron and vitamin C which significantly improves iron absorption.

-Alleviates dysmenorrhea (menstrual pain): Drink 30-50 ml of root parsley juice every day.
-It also helps regulate menstruation and treats amenorrhoea (lack of menstrual cycle) you can drink up to 100 ml of root parsley juice every day for one month.
+Alleviates dysmenorrhea (menstrual pain): Drink 30-50 ml of root parsley juice daily.
+It also helps regulate menstruation and treats amenorrhoea (lack of menstrual cycle) you can drink up to 100 ml of root parsley juice daily for one month.

-Cough remedy: Drink 50-100 ml root parsley juice every day, for its antibacterial and expectorant effects.
-For productive cough you should also gargle with root parsley decoction 3-4 times a day.
+Cough remedy: Drink 50-100 ml root parsley juice daily for its antibacterial and expectorant effects.
+For productive cough, you should also gargle with root parsley decoction 3-4 times a day.

 Detoxifies your body: Leaf parsley can cleanse your body of toxins, addiction effects (alcohol and smoking), and kidney sand.
 Because parsley improves digestion, it allows you body to eliminate toxins faster and the enzymes that it contains act as a natural, mild laxative.

-Regulates menstruation and hormonal secretions: Parsley stimulates the production of estrogen and balances the blood flow to the uterus.
+Regulates menstruation and hormonal secretions: Parsley stimulates estrogen production and balances the uterine blood flow.
 Apiol, an estrogen component found in parsley, treats irregular menstruation cycles.
-The herb can also bring substantial contribution to increase fertility and potency.
+The herb can also bring substantial contributions to increase fertility and potency.

-Natural scalp tonic: Due to the richness of vitamins and nutrients it contains, leaf parsley is an excellent treatment to prevent hair loss and stimulate hair growth: gently rub parsley leafs on your scalp every time before washing your hair.
+Natural scalp tonic: Due to the richness of vitamins and nutrients, leaf parsley is an excellent treatment to prevent hair loss and stimulate hair growth: Gently rub parsley leafs on your scalp every time before washing your hair.
 You will see the benefits very soon.

 Helps cure conjunctivitis: You can use it externally as a cool compress or drink leaf parsley juice combined with carrot juice to speed up the recovery.
-Due to its high levels of vitamin A, leaf parsley juice also improves night vision.
+Due to its high vitamin A levels, leaf parsley juice improves night vision.

 Alleviates pain and itching caused by insect bites: Leaf parsley is capable of neutralizing the poison of some insects, thus it can diminish the burns, stings and itching related with insect bites.
 All you have to do is crush some parsley leaves and rub them on the bite.